Peraiyur

 Peraiyur is a panchayat town in Madurai district in the Indian state of Tamil Nadu.
 It is one of the Revenue blocks of Madurai District.
-Peraiyur is the headquarters of the peraiyur taluk.
+Peraiyur is the headquarters of the Peraiyur taluk.

 Location

-Peraiyur town lies 42 km south west of Madurai City and 28 km South East of Virudhunagar.
-It is well connected by road network.

-Peraiyur comes under the Usilampatti Educational District.
+Peraiyur is 42 km southwest of Madurai and 28 km southeast of Virudhunagar.
+It comes under the Usilampatti Educational District.

-Geography

 Peraiyur is located at 9.72°N 77.8°E. It has an average elevation of 150 metres (492 feet).